Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I took all my rags and doubled the ones which were similar weight and size, and zig zagged with the 2 setting so it kind of flattened out the edges of the cloth, went around the edges, leaving just a 2 inch or so unsewed portion of the last side.
 I trimmed any area which didn't quite fit the squares or rectangle and turned inside out.
 Then I top stitched with a straight stitch, about an 1/8 inch in, and closed the little gap by tucking seam allowances in to match the rest.
 I didn't bother to iron as I sewed, just finger pressed.
 The sewers out there will know what I mean.

 They weren't serged, but they came out nicely and now I have a little stack of nice little thin pads to use as kitchen clothes, wipes and so on.
 I cut up an old stained t shirt, used a worn dish towel, and assorted rags from cut up towels.
-For the towels I just zig zag around the edges and trimmed any straggling threads.
-Altogether I have about a dozen little clothes.

 I live with my son and grandson, and they will use rags as long as they are clean to begin with.
 I just keep throwing them into the wash with anything else to keep them circulating.